projectcapsule/capsule/docs/operator/use-cases/overview.md

 # Use cases for Capsule
 Using Capsule, a cluster admin can implement complex multi-tenant scenarios for both public and private deployments.
-Here a list of common scenarios addressed by Capsule.
+Here is a list of common scenarios addressed by Capsule.

 # Container as a Service (CaaS)
 ***Acme Corp***, our sample organization, built a Container as a Service platform (CaaS), based on Kubernetes to serve multiple lines of business.
-Each line of business, has its own team of engineers that are responsible for development, deployment, and operating their digital products.
+Each line of business has its team of engineers that are responsible for the development, deployment, and operating of their digital products.

 To simplify the usage of Capsule in this scenario, we'll work with the following actors: